We also talked about, it's Will Ferrell's birthday.

 $10 of every ticket goes to New Cap.

-Great night to come for you, want to support your community and support us.
+Great night to come if you want to support your community and support us.

 And then we run for four weeks all the way through August 10th.